anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

   authenticated and authorized by the registrar and/or and an extra RA.

-Based on the diagram in BRSKI {{RFC8995, Section 2.1}} and the architectural changes, the original protocol flow is divided into four phases showing commonalities and differences to the original approach as follows.
+Based on the diagram in BRSKI {{RFC8995, Section 2.1}} and the architectural changes, the original protocol flow is divided into several phases showing commonalities and differences to the original approach as follows.

 * Discovery phase: same as in BRSKI steps (1) and (2).

 * Voucher exchange phase: same as in BRSKI steps (3) and (4).

+* Voucher status telemetry: same as in BRSKI directly after step (4).

 * Certificate enrollment phase: the use of EST in step (5) is changed to employing a certificate enrollment protocol that uses